Avaiga/taipy-doc/docs/manuals/new-user-manual/what-if-analysis/scenario-and-cycles.md

 By configuring the scope appropriately, you can control how your data nodes are created or re-used by scenarios.

+# What is a Cycle?

+- Created from the scenario at its instantiation.

+- Contains a time period with a start and end date.

+- Based on the scenario creation date and its frequency

-# Creating Scenarios and alternative data nodes
+# Creating Scenarios and cycles

 To create alternative data nodes with different scopes, you need to use *scenarios*.
 A `Scenario^` is instantiated from a `ScenarioConfig^`, which encapsulates `DataNodeConfig^` configurations with their defined scopes.
-When a scenario is instantiated, data nodes are created or reused depending on the scope of their DataNodeConfig.
+When a scenario is instantiated, data nodes are created or reused depending on the scope of their configurations.

 To create alternative data nodes with different scopes, you need to:
-1. Configure the data nodes with the desired scopes using the various `Config.configure_data_node()^` methods.
+1. Configure the data nodes with the desired scopes using the various `Config.configure_data_node()^` methods.<br>
+    For more details, see the [data node configuration](../data-integration/data-node-config.md) page.

-2. Configure the scenarios with the data node configurations using the `Config.configure_scenario()^` method.
+2. Configure the scenarios with the data node configurations as additional data nodes using the `Config.configure_scenario()^` method.<br>
+    For more details, see the [scenario configuration](../scenario-mgt/scenario-config.md) page.

-3. Instantiate multiple scenarios using `create_scenario()^` function to create alternative data nodes with different scopes.
+3. Instantiate multiple scenarios using `create_scenario()^` function to create alternative data nodes with different scopes.<br>
+    For more details, see the [scenario usage](../scenario-mgt/scenario-mgt.md) page.

-## Example
+# Example

 Let's consider a simple example where a company wants to predict its sales for the next month.
 The company has a trained model that predicts sales based on the current month and historical